 that the king was not inclined to act as a conciliator, what was published?

 Paine, who had only recently arrived in the colonies from

 England, argued in favor of what?

-A: Colonial independence, advocating republicanism as an alternative to monarchy
+A: Colonial independence, advocating republicanism as an alternative to monarchy and hereditary rule.

 The importance of Common Sense was in stimulating public